 Your central air conditioner is the modern luxury that cools your family and your home when you need it most.
-However, air conditioners become less energy-efficient over time, especially if you don't appreciate or care for them as you should.
+However, air conditioners become less energy efficient over time, especially if you don't care for them as you should.
 While some of these problems are the unavoidable result of age, there are issues caused by the buildup of dirt, dust and grime that are completely preventable if you take care to provide the proper maintenance.
-When certain parts of your air conditioner aren't cleaned promptly, the entire unit has to work harder and use more energy to create the comfortable environment you desire, which is important to keep in mind whether you have central air or are looking to increase window air conditioner efficiency.
+When certain parts of your air conditioner aren't cleaned regularly, the entire unit has to work harder and use more energy to create the comfortable environment you desire, which is important to keep in mind whether you have central air or are looking to increase window air conditioner efficiency.
 Follow these air conditioner efficiency tips to save money and get the most from your appliance.

 It's vital that you invest in an annual tune-up before the hot weather arrives.
 Most HVAC companies offer tune-up services to keep your system running at optimum energy efficiency.
 A tune-up will include tightening all electrical connections, lubricating fans and cleaning the system.
 The technician will check the coolant levels and be able to diagnose more serious issues that sometimes arise after years of use, like refrigerant leaks, and then fix the damage to restore your high-functioning air conditioner.
 Just as tuning up your car improves gas mileage levels, tuning up your air conditioner will make it more energy efficient and help preemptively avoid major breakdowns.